-- Graduate Faculty in the academic unit will review and vote on the Graduate Faculty status of the faculty member and shall follow Appointment and Reappointment procedures for recommendation to the Graduate Faculty including consider-ation of all documentation associated with the recommendation.
+- Graduate Faculty in the academic unit will review and vote on a recommendation to revoke the Graduate Faculty status of the faculty member and shall follow Appointment and Reappointment procedures for recommendation to the Graduate Facultyincluding consideration of all documentation associated with the recommendation.

-- The outcome of the Graduate Faculty vote together with a letter from the unit head and/or graduate coordinator and all documentation associated with the recommendation will be forwarded to the dean of the college/school.
+- If the Graduate Faculty vote to revoke graduate faculty status, a letter from the unit head and/or graduate coordinator and all documentation associated with the recommendation will be forwarded to the dean of the college/school.

 - The dean of the college/school will forward this information together with a letter of recommendation to the dean of the Graduate School.

-- If Graduate Faculty status is revoked, the faculty member has the right to make an appeal against the decision to the Provost.
+- If the dean of Graduate School upholds the decision of the unit’s Graduate Faculty, the faculty member has the right to make an appeal against the decision to the Provost.
 This appeal must be made in writing within 14 days of the dean of the Graduate School providing notification of the removal of Graduate Faculty status.
 The Provost is the final arbiter of the decision to revoke Graduate Faculty status.